psmukherjee009/feature_generator/README.md

 ```

 ## Objective
-Build a simple reusable general purpose feature generator for general Machine Learning.
+Build a simple reusable general purpose feature generator for Machine Learning.

 ## Feature Definition
 The feature master file is the .schema file which defines the Raw data and the features.
 This file provides
- feature generator a map of what is expected raw data and features.
+ feature generator a map of what is expected raw data and generated features.

 #### Raw Data
 1:1 mapping of raw data columns with schema raw columns.
 Raw Data columns must be declared before any computed feature uses them.